arvindr21/blueimp-file-upload-expressjs/README.md

 ### Main features in v0.4.0

 1. Upgrade lwip to v0.0.6
-  > It means that we can upload and proccess GIF images now.
+  > It means that we can upload and process GIF images now.

 2. More NodeJs friendly callback API